marysabelmejia/ATM/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Throughout this week, we developed an ATM.
-Initially, it was simple and simply noted the deposited amount entered.
-It progressed to build its deposits, include withdrawals, and keep track of the account balance.
+Throughout this course, we have developed an ATM app with no security, hence the name BadBank.
+It has progressed to include the abilities to create an account, login into the account, and complete typical bank functions (i.e. deposit, without, check your balance).
+It also keeps track of all of your transactions.
+This application is a fullstack banking application and is able to manage state and User Interface with React.
+It manages API calls with Express and uses Node as webserver while MongoDB is used as a datastore.

 <p align="right">(<a href="#top">back to top</a>)</p>